16th Annual AirBorne Neonatal Pediatric Transport Conference

 International Biomedical is hosting its 16th Annual AirBorne Neonatal and Pediatric Transport Conference in Austin, Texas on May 2nd – 4th, 2018.
 This conference allows transport professionals to learn new techniques and the latest advances in neonatal and pediatric transport from experts in their field and by interacting with other teams from across the US, Canada, and around the world.

 Austin, the state capital, is known for its easygoing attitude, musical talent, cultural scene, and friendly atmosphere.
 In keeping with this casual and playful spirit, we have incorporated fun networking dinners.

-We will be accepting abstracts related to any aspect of neonatal and/or pediatric transport care.
+We will again be accepting abstracts related to any aspect of neonatal and/or pediatric transport care.
 Presenters must be registered for the general conference.
+Participants have the chance to win two complimentary registrations to the 2019 AirBorne Transport Conference.
 Learn more and view full guidelines.

 Tiny Transport Photo Contest

 Join us as we celebrate neonatal transport by participating in our Tiny Transport photo contest held during the AirBorne Transport Conference.
 Participants have the chance to win one complimentary registration to the 2019 AirBorne Transport Conference and the chance for their photo to be considered for use on the cover of a future conference syllabus or “Save the Date” postcard.
 Learn more and view full guidelines.

 Please join us for a welcome party in the exhibit hall to preview the vendors, meet up with your old friends and get to know some new friends.
 Food and adult beverages will be provided at the welcome party as we kick off the conference!

 Thursday BBQ & Casino Night | May 3